mustapelto/DML-Relearned/README.md

 This mod uses the same item and block registry names as the original, so in-place updating should be possible as follows:
 - Always backup your world before changing mods!
 - Add the new mod jar and remove the old one
-- Run Minecraft once (don't open your world yet) to generate the new config files (in config/dml_relearned/)
+- Run Minecraft once (**don't load your world!**) to generate the new config files (config/dml_relearned/*)
 - Manually copy any changes you made to the original config (config/deepmoblearning.cfg) into the new files
 - The old config file can be deleted, it's not used by this mod
-- Restart Minecraft, load your world, and re-set all your Loot Fabricators' outputs once (this is necessary because of internal changes in how the setting is stored on disk)
+- Restart Minecraft, load your world, and re-set all your Loot Fabricators' outputs once (this is necessary after updating because of internal changes in how the setting is stored on disk)
-- Enjoy!
+- You're done!

+**NOTE:** Because this mod uses the same mod ID ("deepmoblearning") as the original to enable in-place updating, Forge will complain on first world load that you "downgraded" your mod from a higher version.
+This warning can safely be ignored.

+### OmniFactory update guide
+Do the same as above, but also copy the custom config files from this repo into your config directory, and the modified SolarFlux.zs (the file that contains all DML related script stuff, e.g. changed recipes) into your scripts directory.

 ---

 ### Current out-of-the-box mod support
-Data Models for the following mods are defined in the default config:
+Data Models and Living Matter for the following mods are defined in the default config:
 - **Thermal Foundation** (one combined Data Model for Thermal Elementals, i.e. Blizz, Blitz and Basalz)
-- **Twilight Forest** (four categories of mobs: Forest, Swamp, Darkwood and Glacier)
+- **Twilight Forest** (Twilight Matter; four categories of mobs: Forest, Swamp, Darkwood and Glacier)
 - **Tinkers' Construct** (Blue Slime)
 - **Matter Overdrive** (Rogue Android)